kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 type VolumeHealthStatus struct {
     // conditions is the set of adverse conditions reported by
     // the CSI controller plugin.
-An empty list means the
-    // controller plugin supports volume health reporting and
-    // observes no adverse condition for the volume: the volume is
-    // healthy.
-Absence of the enclosing healthStatus (a nil value)
-    // is distinct and means no health information is available, for
-    // example because the driver advertises no controller
-    // volume-health capability or the volume has not yet been
-    // probed.
-Conditions are uniquely identified by the
+Conditions are uniquely identified
-    // (status, reason) tuple, matching the CSI spec's uniqueness
+    // by the (status, reason) tuple, matching the CSI spec's
-    // rule for VolumeHealthEntry.
+    // uniqueness rule for VolumeHealthEntry.
     // +optional
     // +listType=map
     // +listMapKey=status